AntonioMercolino/ms-send/README.md

-# ms-send
+# MS-SEND

-ms-send is a [Nest](https://github.com/nestjs/nest) microservice project, written in Typescript, configured to communicate by using the [Kafka](https://kafka.apache.org/) broker.
+MS-SEND is a [Nest](https://github.com/nestjs/nest) microservice project, written in Typescript, configured to communicate by using the [Kafka](https://kafka.apache.org/) broker.
 It already provides the following shared-modules:
 * database: used for the database access by using TypeORM (PostgreSQL as default);
 * clients-manager: used to communicate with other microservices by default using the [Kafka](https://kafka.apache.org/) broker;
 * file-system: used for file system access (it can be used to apply the Claim Check pattern to exchange file between microservices);
 * logging: used to log json-based data with [Pino](https://getpino.io/#/) to a clients-manager configured broker;
+* cipher-manager: used to encrypt or decrypt text;

 ## Description

 It uses the "@nestjs/config" library to access to the environment variables, configured inside a .env file, for which it is provided a starting example.
 All the .env params are validated at startup by using the "Joi" library.
-A ValidationPipe is configured to validate the content of objects, by using "class-validator" and "class-transformer" libraries.
+A ValidationPipe is configured to validate the content of objects, by using "class-validator" and "class-transformer" libraries (default exceptions are wrapped in RpcException).
+Responses are serialized by configuring a ClassSerializerInterceptor.
 It provides an already configured Dockerfile.
 The following params must be specified in the .env file:
 * NODE_ENV: can be "development", "test" or "production";